International Business Management (Germany) BSc Hons - 2020 Entry

 Our double degrees are four-year integrated programmes.
 You spend two years in Lancaster, two years studying abroad and a total of 11 months on overseas work placements.

 First year students are introduced to business analytics, financial accounting, management, organisation and work theories.
 In your second year, you will learn more about data analysis, finance, economics and marketing.
 In both years you study languages with the Department of Languages and Cultures.
 All students take an approved ten-week long work placement in the summer vacations of their first two years.

-You will spend your third and final years abroad, studying at the prestigious ESB in Reutlingen, Germany.
-You transfer to the partner university at the beginning of your third year and take courses such as Managerial Economics and Introduction to Operations Management.
-You will also undertake a six-month work placement in the country where you’re studying, typically starting in the middle of your third year.
+Your third and final years are spent abroad, studying at the prestigious ESB Business School in Reutlingen, Germany.
+You transfer to the partner university at the beginning of your third year studying courses such as Managerial Economics and Introduction to Operations Management.
+You will also undertake a six-month work placement in Germany, typically starting in the middle of your third year.

 A Level AAB

 Required Subjects A level German, or if this is to be studied from beginners’ level, AS grade B or A level grade B in another foreign language, or GCSE grade A in a foreign language.
 Native German speakers will also be accepted onto this scheme.

 GCSE Mathematics grade B or 5, English Language grade B or 5

 IELTS 6.5 overall with at least 5.5 in each component.
 For other English language qualifications we accept, please see our English language requirements webpages.